Ashanti Shows Off Body In Crop Top & Denim Shorts, Helps Raise Money For Hurricane Dorian

 R&B songstress Ashanti attended rapper Ludacris’ “LudaDayWeekend” event over the weekend to raise money for Hurricane Dorian in the Bahamas.

-The “Stand Up” hitmaker posted on his Instagram account that he raised over $100,000 and thanked everybody who was involved.
+The “Stand Up” hitmaker posted on his Instagram account that he raised over $100,000 and thanked everybody involved.

 “Over 100k Raised over The Weekend!!
 THANK YOU TO ALL WHO SHOWED UP AND SHOWED OUT!!
 NOW WATCH ME WORK!!” he wrote.